nleong2/us-capitals-wikipedia-crawler/README.md

 # USA Capital City Wikipedia Crawler

-Crawler reads through table containing US captials and collects given information from each city.
+Crawler reads through table containing US capitals and collects given information from each city.
 All data is added to a Pandas Dataframe and exported to a CSV file for distribution.

 This program was created to teach students how to create a crawler.
 First, they learn how to scrape a table from a given page and add informaton to a dataframe, then they advance to a crawler accessing each capital city in America listed on Wikipedia.
 There are comments in the code to help describe what is being asked of them and how to do it.